-Walking reduces the risk of heart disease
+Walking reduces the risk of heart disease.

 A study conducted by the University of Warwick found that walking for around an hour a day or more at a brisk pace can reduce the risk of heart disease and stroke by 25%.
 The study also found that walking combined with other activities such as running or cycling is even more beneficial.

 Heart disease is the leading cause of death in the United States, and stroke is the third leading cause of death.
-Walking about 30 minutes a day can reduce the risk of these two conditions.
+Walking about 30 minutes daily can reduce the risk of these two conditions.
 A small study from the British Medical Journal has found that people who walk two hours a day, six days per week, have a 32% lower risk of cardiovascular disease.
-This is important because heart disease and stroke are the number one and number four causes of death in the United States.
+This is important because heart disease and stroke are the number one and four causes of death in the United States.

 If you want to lower your risk of heart disease and stroke, researchers from the Harvard School of Public Health recently found that you should consider walking more.
 At least 30 minutes every day.
 The study was done with 50,000 people, so it’s pretty reliable data.
 People who walked more were also 47% less likely to have a heart attack or stroke than those who did not walk regularly.